The guide to gay Barcelona

 The guide to gay Barcelona – final thoughts

 We have covered some of the basics of gay Barcelona here.
-However, if you want to learn more about safety tips, culture tips, or tours, we suggest visiting our related article about our Charming Guide to Barcelona.
+However, if you want to learn more about safety tips, culture tips, or tours, we suggest visiting the article about our Charming Guide to Barcelona.

-So, if we have missed some famous gay sport, please write down your suggestion in the comments below.
+So, if we missed some famous gay sports, please write down your suggestions in the comments below.